The complexity of approximating averages on bounded-degree graphs: Field Gadget construction

 The choice of $I$ is to ensure the following ``well-covered'' property for the maps $\phi_i$ on $I$ which is obtained using the density of the effective fields from Lemma~\ref{led}, the proof is given in Section~\ref{sec:contr}. \begin{lemma} Suppose $\delta<|\omega|/100$.
 For every two points $x_1,x_2\in I$ such that $|x_1-x_2|\leq |\omega|\tau \delta/2$ there exists $i$ such that $x_1,x_2\in\phi_i(I)$. \end{lemma}

 Lemmas~\ref{contr} and~\ref{lc} ensure that for any $x\in I$ we can construct a sequence of field gadgets whose effective field approaches $x$.
-Consider the following process \verb!Build-gadget!$(x,t)$ where $x\in I$ and $t\geq 0$.
+Consider the following process \verb!Build-gadget!$(x,t)$ where $x\in I$ and $t\geq 0$ is an integer.
 If $t=0$ we return the degenerate tree.
 If $t\geq 1$ then we let $\phi_i$ be any map such that $x\in\phi_i(I)$.
-Let $y = \phi_i^{-1}(x)$, call \verb!Build-gadget!$(y,t-1)$ and apply the operation of Lemma~\ref{lem1} on the returned field gadget and ${\cal T}_i$.
+Let $y = \phi_i^{-1}(x)$ and $\Tc'=$\verb!Build-gadget!$(y,t-1)$.
+Return the tree $\Tc$ obtained by merging $\Tc'$ and $\Tc_i$ using the operation of Lemma~\ref{lem1}.